sinmirka/SinTweaker/README.md

-# 🫧 SinCleaner
+# 🫧 SMToolkit

-### Lightweight desktop utility for image and file operations.
+### Lightweight desktop toolkit for image and file operations.
 Built with Python + PySide6.

-SinCleaner focuses on simplicity, predictability, and local-only processing.
+SMToolkit focuses on simplicity, predictability, and local-only processing.
+It provides a small set of practical tools for working with images and files without unnecessary complexity.

+---

+## ✨ Features

+- Image resizing (aspect ratio preserved)
+- Format conversion (PNG, JPG, WEBP)
+- Compression control
+- Aspect ratio adjustment
+- EXIF metadata viewing & cleanup
+- Metadata export to `.txt`
+- Filename normalization
+- Image preview
+- Built-in logging system
+- Dry-run & overwrite support

+---

+## 🧠 Architecture

+- GUI separated from core logic
+- Domain-based core structure
+- Unified function return contracts
+- Centralized settings system (`AppConfig`)

+---

+## 📦 Requirements

+- Python 3.10+
+- Pillow
+- PySide6
+- piexif

+---

-## 💻 Development Recommendation
+## 💻 Development Recommendation / Source Running

-It is recommended to run the project using an IDE such as Visual Studio Code or any other Python-compatible IDE.
+It is recommended to run the project using an IDE such as Visual Studio Code or any other Python-compatible IDE because it is more stable and easier to debug.

 For a cleaner and safer setup, it is also recommended to use a virtual environment.